 The demand for high quality aerial data capture from drones or UAVs is growing fast.
 The technology removes the guesswork when it comes to judging a range of data.
-Having a clear, accurate photograph or 3D model of your project area, complete with measurements, is advantageous in terms of decision-making, and improves communication, level of understanding and gives you the best data available, helping you to make decisions based upon facts and not theory.
+Having a clear, accurate photograph or 3D model of your project, complete with measurements, is advantageous in terms of decision-making, and improves communication, the level of understanding and gives you the best visual data available, helping you to make decisions based upon fact and not theory.
 This will improve your asset management strategy from beginning to end.

 The phenomenal rise in drone usage has led to the development of ever more sophisticated software, among which is 3D mapping software.

 Mapping with drones is done using a technique called photogrammetry.
 Photogrammetry is the science of making measurements from photographs.
 The output of this is normally a map, measurement or 3D model of a real-world object or scene.
 Many of the maps we use today are created using photogrammetry and images taken from aircraft.

 Mapping with drones is very similar to this, the main difference being the low altitude a UAV can fly, therefore capturing higher quality images.

 When we use drones to capture images, our X5 camera is mounted to the bottom of our DJI Inspire 1 and is usually pointed vertically down to the ground.
 Multiple overlapping photos of the ground below are captured as the aircraft flies autonomously along a flight path that we specify beforehand.
 This ensures we don’t miss anything, and enough image overlap is achieved.

 This is the smart bit, if it was possible to do this manually the process could take years of painstakingly stitching and adjusting the images, so they fit together and give a true orthographic view.
 Fortunately, there are now computers to do that for us!